tianyuzong/TNCSE/README.md

 pip install -r requirements.txt
 ```

-After installation, make sure you download models' [checkpoint](https://drive.google.com/file/d/1sTrvx2dx0jtU77vH4uBoI7WVXDaZ0sXM/view?usp=drive_link) Google Drive and copy all the folders into the directory where the project resides.
+After installation, make sure you download models' [checkpoint](https://huggingface.co/UCASzty) HF and copy all the folders into the directory where the project resides.
 All the checkpoints you need are in these folders.

 ## Direct Evaluation